Mozambique: Media

 Mozambican media is heavily influenced by the government.
 Newspapers have relatively low circulation rates because of high newspaper prices and low literacy rates.
 Among the most highly circulated newspapers are state-controlled dailies, such as Noticias and Diário de Moçambique, and the weekly Domingo.
 Their circulation is mostly confined to Maputo.
 Most funding and advertising revenue is given to pro-government newspapers.

 Radio programmes are the most influential form of media in the country because of ease of access.
 State-owned radio stations are more popular than privately owned media.
 This is exemplified by the government radio station, Rádio Moçambique, the most popular station in the country.
 It was established shortly after Mozambique's independence.
-The television stations watched by Mozambicans are STV, TIM, and TVM Televisão Moçambique.
+The television stations watched by Mozambicans are STV, TIM, and TVM.
 Through cable and satellite, viewers can access tens of other African, Asian, Brazilian, and European channels.